Linking Souls to Humans: Blockchain Accounts with Credible Anonymity for Web 3.0 Decentralized Identity: Preliminaries

-\end{itemize} As stated above, with a linkable ring signature $(GEN, SIG, VER, LINK)$, one can link two different signatures generated by the same signer whose public key is in the two rings without sacrificing the signer’s anonymity.
+A linkable ring signature scheme satisfies the properties of correctness, unforgeability, signer ambiguity, and linkability \cite{RingSignatureSurvey,noether2016ring}.
+We will explain the properties of signer ambiguity and linkability here, as they are relevant to our design goals.
+Signer Ambiguity: Given a valid signature, the probability that any attacker can correctly guess the real signer, when the attacker has $t$ private keys of the ring $L$ and there are $n$ public keys in the $L$, is not greater than $1/(n-t)$.
+Linkability: If a signer (with the same private key) signs messages $m_1$ and $m_2$, producing signatures $\sigma_1$ and $\sigma_2$, any verifier can verify if $\sigma_1$ and $\sigma_2$ were signed by the same signer.

-The $LINK$ algorithm stated above satisfies the ring-independence property; that is, even if two different rings are involved, the linkability can be verified.
-In \cite{sun2017ringct}, the author constructed such a ring-independent linkable ring signature scheme.
-In his construction, a key image $y_0$ is computed from the private key and public key of the signer as ${y_0} \leftarrow sk*{H_p}(pk)$, where $*$ is the multiplication operator of finite-field polynomialsn, $H_p$ is a deterministic hash function that maps a point to another point on the elliptic curve.
-This key image is used together with the ring $L$ and the private key $sk$ to produce the signature, and the key image is also prepended to the produced signature, i.e., the signature has the form $\sigma=(y_0, \cdots)$.
-Since the key image $y_0$ is unique for a signer with the pair of $(sk,pk)$, and all the signatures produced by the same signer are prepended with the same key image, these signatures by the same signer are linkable even if the selected public keys in the ring change.
-The anonymity of the signer still holds in this construction of linkable ring signature.
+In this paper, we use a linkable ring signature scheme named Multilayered Linkable Spontaneous Anonymous Group Signature (MLSAGS) proposed by Noether in \cite{noether2016ring}.
+Compared to other algorithms, MLSAGS has a lower technical complexity in achieving linkability, making it suitable for implementing on smart contracts.
+In MLSAGS, a key image $y_0$ is computed from the private key and public key of the signer as ${y_0} \leftarrow sk*{H_p}(pk)$, where $*$ is the multiplication operator of finite-field polynomials, $H_p$ is a deterministic hash function that maps a point to another point on the elliptic curve.
+Since the key image $y_0$ is unique for a signer with the pair of $(sk,pk)$, and all the signatures produced by the same signer are prepended with the same key image, these signatures by the same signer are linkable even if the public keys in the ring changed.